Biden slams Trump over reported bounties placed on US troops

 The White House said neither Trump nor Vice President Mike Pence was briefed on such intelligence.
 “This does not speak to the merit of the alleged intelligence but to the inaccuracy of the New York Times story erroneously suggesting that President Trump was briefed on this matter,” press secretary Kayleigh McEnany said in a statement.

+“This unsophisticated plant clearly illustrates the low intellectual abilities of the propagandists of American intelligence, who instead of inventing something more plausible have to make up this nonsense,” the Russian Foreign Ministry said.

-Russian President Vladimir Putin’s spokesman, Dmitry Peskov, told the Times the Kremlin had not been made aware of the accusations.
-The newspaper quoted a Taliban spokesman denying that its militants have such a deal with the Russian intelligence agency.
+The Times quoted a Taliban spokesman denying that its militants have such a deal with the Russian intelligence agency.

 The newspaper, citing unnamed officials familiar with the intelligence, said the findings were presented to Trump and discussed by his National Security Council in late March.
 Officials developed potential responses, starting with a diplomatic complaint to Russia, but the White House has yet to authorize any step, the report said.